PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

     return 0;
 }
 ```
-Note: the rvalue reference was not updated when the objects used to create it were changed, because an rvalue reference refers to the value of `myString1 + myString1` at the time of initialisation - i.e. it is a persistant copy of the temporary that was created by the evaluation of `myString1 + myString1` at the point of assignment.
+Note: the rvalue reference was not updated when the objects used to create it were changed, because an rvalue reference refers to the value of `myString1 + myString1` at the time of initialisation - i.e. it is a persistent copy of the temporary that was created by the evaluation of `myString1 + myString1` at the point of assignment.
 ````{code_example-end}
 ````

 (Pointers and Arrays)=
 ## Pointer Arithmetic and Arrays

-In C++, pointers and arrays are closely related.

-The name of an array can be used as a pointer to its initial element i.e. anywhere that a program might require a pointer object, the programmer may put the name of an array, because the array will be interpreted as a pointer to its first element.
+In C++, the name of an array can be used as a pointer to its initial element i.e. anywhere that a program might require a pointer object, the programmer may put the name of an array, because the array will be interpreted as a pointer to its first element.

-Arrays may not be passed by value because there is no copying assigment for arrays - i.e. a function parameter cannot have the array copied to it - arrays can only be passed by reference.
+Arrays may not be passed by value because there is no copying assignment for arrays - i.e. a function parameter cannot have the array copied to it - arrays can only be passed by reference.

 Arrays are implicitly converted to a pointer to their first element in any context where an array is not expected but a pointer is permitted.
 This explains why arrays are always passed by reference: passing an array is really passing a pointer.